Meaticus22/Meaticus22/README.md

 My biggest projects so far have been has been [nothing] | As I develop I will create stuff
 - 🔭 I'm currently working on how to make my own Brew installement Projects
+- BIG FUTURE PLAN: KALI-MAC (Run Kali Linux on a mac)
 - 🌱 I’m currently learning about HTTP and Proxies (going to make my own web proxy for my school)
 - 😄 Pronouns: he/him